-Any individual with a valid Medicare card is eligible for a reduced fare permit.
+Individuals with a valid Medicare card is eligible for a reduced fare permit.
 To apply as a Medicare cardholder, you will need verification of Medicare status.
-You can obtain a printout verifying your status by calling the Social Security Administration at 1-800-772-1213, or by visiting a Social Security Administration Office, or by downloading a statement on the Social Security web site at www.ssa.gov.
+You can obtain a printout verifying your status by calling the Social Security Administration at 1-800-772-1213, by visiting a Social Security Administration Office, or by downloading a statement on the Social Security web site at www.ssa.gov.

-Individuals with Medicare cards who DO NOT HAVE A DISABILITY and are under the age of 65 must bring this proof of status in addition to their cards.
-Applicants must also provide:
+Individuals with Medicare cards who DO NOT HAVE A DISABILITY and are under the age of 65 must provide a copy of their Medicare card and proof of current Medicare eligibility.

 Renewing Reduced Fare Permits